 - 1. Assess market opportunities by analyzing customers, competitors and the strengths and weaknesses of a company. - 2.
 Design effective marketing strategies to maximize a company's chance of winning in these markets. - 3.
 Communicate and defend your own marketing recommendations and critically examine and build upon the recommendations of others. - 4.
 Learn the tools necessary to implement marketing strategy and improve performance. - 5.
-Understand the interdependence of marketing decisions and their effects on the firm's customers and its competition.
+Understand the interdependence of marketing decisions and their effects on the firm's customers and its competitors. - 6.
+Develop and evaluate programs designed to implement marketing strategy and to help organizations facing difficult marketing decisions.